Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Threats to Validity

 \paragraph{Restricted Resources} The limited number of researchers who worked on the study could affect the external validity.
 In the planning phase, we established externally validated roles and tasks to be performed.

-\paragraph{Inaccessible Papers and Databases} A relevant aspect concerns the inaccessibility of papers and databases, which was mainly resolved using numerous digital libraries, constructing customized research strings for each digital library, and applying exclusion criteria number four, which excludes papers not accessible online via the library network of our university.
+\paragraph{Inaccessible Papers and Databases} A relevant aspect concerns the inaccessibility of papers and databases, which was mainly addressed by utilizing numerous digital libraries, constructing customized research strings for each library, and applying exclusion criterion number four, which excludes papers not accessible online via our university's library network.